Security governance (GOV)

 The combined effect of the Crimes Act 1961 and the Summary Offences Act 1981 is that the unauthorised disclosure of information held by the New Zealand Government is subject to the sanction of criminal law.
 Your people need to be aware of whether and how such legislation applies to their role.

-Managing risks when working with others
+Manage risks when working with others

 The PSR applies as much to service providers and outsourced services as it does to your internal operations.